paradime-io/paradime-dbt-nba-data-challenge/README.md

 ## Conclusions

-* Teams with the largest payrolls have won the most NBA championships but more spending does not necessarily guarantee a championship
+* Teams with the largest payrolls have won the most NBA championships but more spending does not necessarily guarantee a championship.
-* The end of the Cold War led to an increase in NBA players from Eastern Europe and was a crucial catalyst to the growth of the NBA as an international success
+* The end of the Cold War led to an increase in NBA players from Eastern Europe and was a crucial catalyst to the growth of the NBA as an international success.
 * The Washington Bullets, Dallas Mavericks and Boston Celtics were the first teams to consistently adopt the 3-pointer and likely understand the profound ways in which it would later change the league.